 You will see the lights on the matrix change when scrolling to a different category; e.g., from General to Oscillators.
-While still holding (\hat{U}) , pressing on of the matrix buttons is another way to quickly go to a specific category.
-In this case, pressing (f) would be a quicker way to access OSC1.
-Subsequent presses, or leaving (f) pressed, will allow you to cycle through all the oscillators.
-When your choice is made, you can then release (\hat{U}) to confirm.
+While still holding 1, pressing on of the matrix buttons is another way to quickly go to a specific category.

+In this case, pressing so would be a quicker way to access OSC1.
+Subsequent presses, or leaving pressed, will allow you to cycle through all the oscillators.

+When your choice is made, you can then release (1) to confirm.